juliendorra/QWERTY-for-French/README.md

 *QWERTY for French was created thanks to Ukulele: https://software.sil.org/ukelele/*

-NOTE: It was not tested on US QWERTY keyboards.
-These keyboard have one less key, and lack the [`~] left-side key that this layout use for typing é.
-That is probably an issue.
+QWERTY for French layout was tested on both US QWERTY Macbook keyboards and QWERTY International Macbook keyboards.

  ### Alternatives